james-burdon/fcp-finalblock/README.md

 ## Group 3

-James Burdon, Archie Burton and Eric Chen
+James Burdon, James (Archie) Burton and Eric Chen

 **Individual work on tasks can be found in the named branches.** \
 **Work was done on each individual branch before the merge onto main.**